 In fact, you’ve got many choices.
 Veneer stone siding is available in styles that look very authentic – Fieldstone, stackstone, ledgestone, riverstone, cut stone, limestone and castlestone are among the most popular looks, and each type is available in a variety of color mixes.
 Stone veneer is also referred to as faux stone siding, manufactured stone, stone facing and architectural stone veneer.

 If you’re still deciding on the best exterior house siding for your home please take a look at our main home siding section for more ideas.
-And if you have your heart set veneer siding read our guide to brick veneer siding.
+And if you have your heart set on veneer siding read our guide to brick veneer siding.

 Most faux stone siding starts with lightweight concrete, though some is made with clay.
 To the mix is added polymers for strength and weatherproof wear as well as pigments to give the finished product the desired appearance.
 Some stone veneer is painted rather than pigmented.
 Other faux stone products are made out of dense polyurethane.